-Reference IW371401 in stainless steel with black alligator leather strap

-Reference IW371417 in stainless steel with blue alligator leather strap
+Reference IW371401 in stainless steel with black alligator leather strap Reference IW371438 in stainless steel with black alligator leather strap

-CRAFTSMANSHIP FOR CONNOISSEURS

-Over 70 years ago, IWC's engineers equipped wristwatches with high-precision pocket watch movements.
+CRAFTSMANSHIP FOR CONNOISSEURS Over 70 years ago, IWC's engineers equipped wristwatches with high-precision pocket watch movements.
 This marked the birth of the pocket watch-style wristwatches that would later be known as the "Portuguese".
-Now the Schaffhausen-based company has revived this pivotal event in its history with the new Portuguese Hand-Wound, Reference 5454.
-Like the watch that founded the family, it is housed in a stainless-steel case and features a pocket watch movement and arched-edge front glass.
+Now the Schaffhausen-based company has revived this pivotal event in its history with the Portuguese Hand-Wound, Reference 5454.
+Like the watch that founded the family, it is housed in a stainlesssteel case and features a pocket watch movement and arched-edge front glass.
 Another characteristic feature is the simple dial with its railway track-style chapter ring, feuille hands and Arabic numerals.
-The black dial has a silver-plated seconds circle, while its sister model, with a silver-plated dial, comes with a seconds circle in ruthenium black and rose-gold-plated indices and hands.
-A distinctive, eye-catching feature in both counters is the signal red "60".
-The elegance with which this updated model bridges the gap between IWC's past and present is evidenced by a glimpse of the IWC-manufactured 98295 calibre through the transparent sapphireglass back, revealing the stylish features adopted from the first Jones movements.
+This year, for the first time, the Portuguese Hand-Wound joins the collection in an 18-carat red gold case with a slate-coloured dial.
+In the stainless-steel models the dials and subdials are now tone in tone: the seconds display on the black dial is also black, whilst its sibling comes with a completely silverplated dial, accompanied by rose-gold-plated indices and hands.
+A distinctive, eye-catching feature in all counters is the signal red "60".
+The elegance with which this updated model bridges the gap between IWC's past and present is evidenced by a glimpse of the IWC-manufactured calibre through the transparent sapphire-glass back, revealing the stylish features adopted from the first Jones movements.
 These include the elongated index and the three-quarter bridge decorated with Geneva stripes.
 One really could not pay a greater compliment to the original.

-PORTUGUESE HAND-WOUND REFERENCE 5454
+Top: The Portuguese Hand-Wound's distinctive features are its simple design and precise pocket watch movement PORTUGUESE HAND-WOUND Reference 5454

-Reference IW545404 in stainless steel with black alligator leather strap
+Reference IW545407 in stainless steel with black alligator leather strap